MSBuild Project Files

 Available Targets:

-Clean- Clean Canary configurationRestore- Restore packagesBuild- Build Canary configurationCleanPackages- Delete packages fromBin/Packages/Canary/PackAll- Create Canary packages (all TFMs, no Lite variant)Pack- Master packaging target (CleanPackages + PackAll)Push- Publish Canary packagesCreateCanaryZip- Create Canary ZIP archiveCreateCanaryTar- Create Canary TAR.GZ archiveCreateAllCanaryArchives- Create both archives
+Clean- Clean Canary configurationRestore- Restore packagesBuild- Build Canary configurationCleanPackages- Delete packages from$(CanaryPackagesPath)PackAll- Create Canary packages (all TFMs, no Lite variant)Pack- Master packaging target (CleanPackages + PackAll)Push- Publish Canary packagesCreateCanaryZip- Create Canary ZIP archiveCreateCanaryTar- Create Canary TAR.GZ archiveCreateAllCanaryArchives- Create both archives

 Key Differences from Stable: